Rainchus/ChameleonTwist1-JP-Recomp/BUILDING.md

 ## 3. Generating the C code

-You will need to place a Japanese ROM with the name `chameleontwist.jp.z64` in the root of the project Now that you have the required files, you must build [N64Recomp](https://github.com/Mr-Wiseguy/N64Recomp) and run it to generate the C code to be compiled.
+You will need to place a Japanese ROM with the name `chameleontwist.jp.z64` in the root of the project Now that you have the required files, you must build the live-recomp branch of [N64Recomp](https://github.com/N64Recomp/N64Recomp/tree/live-recomp) and run it to generate the C code to be compiled.
 The building instructions can be found [here](https://github.com/Mr-Wiseguy/N64Recomp?tab=readme-ov-file#building).
 That will build the executables: `N64Recomp` and `RSPRecomp` which you should copy to the root of the Zelda64Recomp repository.

 After that, go back to the repository root, and run the following commands:
 ```bash
 ./N64Recomp jp.rev0.toml
 ./RSPRecomp aspMain.us.rev1.toml
 ```

+## 4. Temporary Step
+  Copy [this version](https://github.com/N64Recomp/N64Recomp/blob/live-recomp/include/recomp.h) of `recomp.h` to `lib/N64ModernRuntime/librecomp/include/librecomp/recomp.h`<br/>
+  Soon this will not be required

 ## 5. Building the Project